 The mathematical symmetries that are found in our nature, for instance, the rotational symmetry of space-time is reflected in the Lorentz transformation, the homogeneity of space is reflected in the conservation laws and the uniqueness of electrons is represented in the Pauli exclusion principle.
 Sometimes evidence appears in repeated experiments proving that the law is invalid or has loopholes, although it is highly unlikely that the physical laws would change.

 Sometimes general laws are modified or changed to form some of our physical laws.
 For instance, Special reactivity under low-speed approximations is Newtonian dynamics.
 General relativity in a low mass approximation is Newtonian Gravitation, when a situation that factors in large distances comes into play Quantum Electrodynamics is approximated into Coulomb’s law.

 Laws derived from Symmetry Principles

-Space time and such other symmetries result in mathematical consequences which are some approximated to create fundamental physical laws.
-For instance, when the symmetry of times shifts conservation of energy is born as a consequence.
-The symmetry of space gives birth to conservation of momentum.
+Spacetime and such other symmetries result in mathematical consequences which are some approximated to create fundamental physical laws.
+For instance, when the symmetry of times shifts the conservation of energy is born as a consequence.
+The symmetry of space gives birth to the conservation of momentum.